Package Leaflet: Information for the User

 vildagliptin/metformin hydrochloride

-The active ingredients of this medication, vildagliptina and metformina, belong to a group of medications called “oral antidiabetics”.
+The active substances of this medicine, vildagliptin and metformin, belong to a group of medicines called "oral antidiabetics".

-Type 2 diabetes appears if the body does not produce enough insulin or if the insulin produced does not work properly.
-It can also appear if the body produces too much glucagon.
+Type 2 diabetes occurs when the body does not produce enough insulin or when the insulin produced does not work properly.
+It can also occur when the body produces too much glucagon.

 Insulin and glucagon are produced in the pancreas.
-Insulin helps to reduce blood sugar levels, especially after meals.
-Glucagon promotes the production of sugar by the liver and causes blood sugar levels to increase.
+Insulin helps to lower blood sugar levels, especially after meals.
+Glucagon promotes the production of sugar by the liver and increases blood sugar levels.

 Warnings and precautions